albexl/fuzzy-logic/README.md

 # fuzzy-logic
-School Simulation Project about Fuzzy Logic
+Simulation Project about `Fuzzy Logic`.
+School project to evaluate skills implementing some algorithms related to `Fuzzy Logic`, using the `python` programming language.